python/cpython/Doc/using/mac.rst

 :file:`~/.MacOSX/environment.plist`.
 See Apple's Technical Document QA1067 for details.

-For more information on installation Python packages in MacPython, see section :ref:`mac-package-manager`.
+For more information on installation Python packages, see section :ref:`mac-package-manager`.